techidaily/site-facebook/source/_posts/facebook-strives-for-educated-user-engagement-with-new-prompt.md

  Twitter and Facebook have both been working to crack down on misinformation, with each employing similar measures to do so.
 The similarities in both platforms' responses became especially prominent amidst the COVID-19 pandemic.

- While[Twitter bans users who repeatedly post misinformation](https://www.makeuseof.com/twitter-ban-users-continuously-post-covid19-misinformation/) about the COVID-19 vaccines,[Facebook removes posts containing false claims](https://www.makeuseof.com/facebook-wont-tolerate-covid19-vaccine-misinformation/) about the vaccines.
+ While [Twitter bans users who repeatedly post misinformation](https://www.makeuseof.com/twitter-ban-users-continuously-post-covid19-misinformation/) about the COVID-19 vaccines,[Facebook removes posts containing false claims](https://www.makeuseof.com/facebook-wont-tolerate-covid19-vaccine-misinformation/) about the vaccines.
 With both platforms feeding off one another's misinformation-fighting techniques, it's no surprise that Facebook is also exploring a notification to promote informed sharing.

 ## Will Facebook Ever Be Free of Misinformation?